If you help a family member

 YOU can make a difference when your loved one is in the hospital

 Hospital patients have a lot to manage, but they’re too sick or hurt to do it all.
-They need a family member to help.
+They need a family member or friend to help.
 That helper is called a family caregiver.

 Our free easy-to-read guide

 How to help your loved one in the hospital: You can make a difference tells family caregivers:

 - How to help a loved one get the best care